ResearchComputing/Documentation/docs/programming/MPI-C.md

 ```

 To get a handle on barriers, let’s modify our "Hello World" program so
-that it prints out each process in order of thread id.
+that it prints out each process in order of thread ID.
 Starting with
 our "Hello World" code from the previous section, begin by nesting our
 print statement in a loop: